 Bottom line: find a system that works for you and stick with it!
 Taking data on scrap sheets will only make your job harder when it comes time to analyze the semester!

 2) Make a friend.
-While sometimes grad school can feel a bit clicky for my tastes, I’ve made one friend that I know has my back no matter what.
+While sometimes grad school can feel a bit clique-y for my tastes, I’ve made one friend that I know has my back no matter what.
 I think having somebody to talk things over with and vent to can make all the difference.
 If you don’t feel like you are fitting in with your class, don’t despair.
 Make a skype date with one of your friends every Saturday and warn them you might need to vent for 20 minutes.
 Talk to your mom on the phone.
 Send emails to your boyfriend.
 Make an SLP friend over the internet.
 Whatever you have to do!
 But don’t try and do this program alone.
 Knowing somebody has my back has been really important to me.

 3) Spend time with your professors.
 And be really honest with them!
 Before my first day with my client with aphasia I was reallly nervous.
 I had no prior adult experience and felt out of my element.
 I told my supervisor that and she really calmed my nerves.
 She also told me she appreciated knowing how I felt, so she could provide appropriate feedback to help me!
 Also, if you have personal circumstances that might delay you turning in a SOAP note or something, I’ve found that it’s always a good idea to talk it over with your supervisor.
 Your supervisors know you don’t know everything and they’ll know how to help you if you keep them in the loop.

 Bottom line: If you spend time with your professors, they will understand your needs better.
 They will be more forgiving of mistakes.
 They will be able to give you better advice and criticism.

 4) Drink wine.
-Okay you all don’t have to drink wine… but I do think it’s important to take time for yourself and have fun once and a while!
+Okay you all don’t have to drink wine… but I do think it’s important to take time for yourself and have fun once in a while!
 My roommate and I are excellent at this and keep a chilled bottle of wine available at all times.
 I’ve also fallen in love with frozen yogurt because it’s a great way to take a break from school for 20 minutes and eat something delicious!

 5) Stay ahead.
 You’ve probably heard this a million times, but it is CRITICAL to do in graduate school.
 When you get an assignment, do it right away!
 The people I know who are the most stressed in school are the ones up really late finishing an assignment due the next day.
 Which brings me to my next point…